Stock market today: Stocks drift, and yields ease after weak report on retail sales

 In stock markets abroad, the Nikkei 225 rose 1.2% after Japan said its economy shrank for a second consecutive quarter.
 It dropped behind Germany to become the world’s fourth-largest economy, and the weakness raised expectations that Japan’s central bank may keep interest rates very easy.

 The United Kingdom also reported its economy shrank for a second straight quarter.
-The FTSE 100 index in London inched up by 0.1%, while stocks were up a bit more across Europe.
+The FTSE 100 index in London rose 0.5%, while stocks were up a bit more across Europe.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.